 A little more about me

 I am a queer Maori girl who grew up in Papatoetoe, South Auckland.
 I never dreamed of doing anything outdoorsy until I took a trip to Canada where I went on my first overnight tramping trip to Lake Garibaldi at the age of 24.
 I returned home with a thirst for the outdoors and slowly developed my tramping skills and built up my kit while walking 8 of the 9 New Zealand Great walks.
 Living in Wellington I was privy to the hard backcountry of the Tararua ranges and fell in love with them.
 When I heard about Te Araroa in 2011 I was immediately intrigued but I was a broke student at the time and later that year I was diagnosed with Kidney disease (FSGS).
 The dream of through walking the TA remained a dream and I was scared to make my through walking a dream a reality.
 It seemed too risky, too tough.
 But in 2016 I took a leap of faith at a low point in my life.
 I quit my job, convinced my partner Jack to walk Te Araroa with me and off we set.
 I am now collating my experience through this website.
-The end goal is to create a helpful, accessible website that promotes diversity and inclusion on Te Araroa.
+The end goal is to share snippets of my life from the outdoors as well as my other interests that include yoga, working on DIY projects in a house in Owhango and my life based in Wellington.